-- Many applications protocols on top of UDP & TCP - IP works over many types of networks - This is the "Hourglass" architecture of the Internet. - If every network supports IP, applications run over many different networks (e.g., cellular network)
+- Many applications protocols on top of UDP & TCP - IP works over many types of networks - This is the "Hourglass" architecture of the Internet.

 Network Layer: Internet Protocol (IP)

 Used by most computer networks today

 - Runs over a variety of physical networks, can connect Ethernet, wireless, modem lines, etc.